Stray bullet wounds boy riding in truck on Florida highway

 ROCKLEDGE, Fla.
 (AP) — Authorities say a child has been grazed by a stray bullet while riding in a pickup truck on a Florida highway.

-The Brevard County Sheriff’s Office tells news outlets the boy was grazed Sunday while driving with family members on Interstate 95.
+The Brevard County Sheriff’s Office tells news outlets the boy was grazed Sunday while riding with family members on Interstate 95.
 A helicopter took him to an Orlando hospital with an injury that was not life-threatening.

-A woman who was driving the truck tells WESH-TV there were four children inside when her 9-year-old nephew’s head was grazed.
-The three other children were not hurt.
+Authorities say the driver noticed the backseat window was “blown out,” saw the boy’s injury and pulled over at the next exit.
+Three other children in the vehicle weren’t hurt.

 Sheriff’s office spokesman Tod Goodyear tells the Orlando Sentinel that investigators believe the gunshot was fired from a nearby private property in Rockledge where a group of people were doing target practice.
-Goodyear says investigators are determining if anyone in the group should be charged.
+Goodyear says investigators are determining if anyone should be charged.

 Most Read Nation & World Stories